12 Small Beach Cottage Bathroom Storage Ideas That Maximize Space

 In small spaces, every piece should earn its keep!
 I've found that items serving multiple functions are essential in beach cottage bathrooms, providing both the practical storage we need and the coastal charm we want.

-Picture this: A whitewashed wooden stool beside your clawfoot tub that serves triple duty—it's a convenient spot for a book or phone while you soak, a step up for children brushing their teeth, and when flipped over, reveals a hidden storage compartment holding extra toilet paper and bath salts.
+A whitewashed wooden stool beside your clawfoot tub that serves triple duty.
+It's a convenient spot for a book or phone while you soak, a step up for children brushing their teeth, and when flipped over, reveals a hidden storage compartment holding extra toilet paper and bath salts.
 This single piece adds character while solving multiple storage needs.

 • Look for small-scale furniture pieces that incorporate hidden storage